Doug Tygar

 nothing particularly outrageous about his reference letters.

-Doug, of course, was accepted as a professor by the top choice on his
+Doug, of course, was accepted as a professor by the top choice

 list.